l-adic/snarkl/tutorial/sudoku/Main.md

 Wrote witness to ./snarkl-output/sudoku-witness.jsonl
 ```

-If you inspect this file, you should recognize the assignments that were provided by the inputs (`sudoku-assignments.jsonl`).
-You should also verify the variable listed as `output_variables` in the files header has the assigned value `1` (indicating the programs result value that the solution is valid).
+If you inspect this file, you should recognize the assignments that were provided by (`sudoku-assignments.jsonl`).
+You should also check the variable listed as `output_variables` in the file header has the assigned value `1` (indicating the program's result value, where the field element `1` indicates `true`).
 At the time of writing this tutorial, the relevant portions of this file are

 ```json
 { "output_variables":[1486] ... }